If you’re watching A Chinese Odyssey 2: Cinderella for heart-wrenching romance, you’re going to be sorely disappointed. (To say the least)

 - While it has always been presented as a separate movie, A Chinese Odyssey 2: Cinderella is a direct continuation of the first movie.
 In fact, given their lengths, both could be watched back-to-back as one 3-hour saga.
 (Don’t do that, trust me)

 - The goofiness from Part One is scaled down, although there’s still too much toilet humour.
-Suffusing the whole movie is also an incoherence that truly does justice to the Hong Kong term mou lei tou (literally translated as no head or clue).
+Suffusing the whole movie is also an incoherence that truly does justice to the Hong Kong term mou lei tou (literally translated as no head/clue).

 But here’s the thing.
 The two are barely seen romancing each other.
 Whatever is shown hardly delivers any sensation of poignant, star-struck love too.

 It’s all so messy!
-With disappointingly few magical fights too, for a finale.
+With disappointingly few magical fights too, for a part two.
 To think I waited 25 years before watching this, in the belief that I might find it more bearable.
 Argg!